Editorial photograph of a procurement boardroom reviewing an SAP RISE order form

 • Seven specific levers move the RISE deal.
 Read each before the order form lands.

-The five components of every RISE order
+The five components of a RISE order

 • Managed services.
 Basis, upgrades, and operational support.